melihercan/Xamarinme/Hosting/README.md

 * Logging: Supports Debug logging provider.
 * Environment: Provides execution environment: "Development", "Production", "Staging" or custom string.
 The execution environemnt string is obtained from environment variables: "ASPNETCORE_ENVIRONMENT" and "DOTNET_ENVIRONMENT".
 "ASPNETCORE_ENVIRONMENT" overrides "DOTNET_ENVIRONMENT" and "Production" is the default if no environment variable is specified.

-Blazor WebAssemblyHostBuilder has been uses as a template to implement the library.
+Blazor WebAssemblyHostBuilder has been used as a template to implement the library.

 ## Usage
 ```cs